 Chief O’Neil’s – Irish themed pub and restaurant on North Elston Avenue.

-Chuck’s Fat Chance Saloon – Bar on Lincoln Avenue with big dance floor that previously housed the Vibes.
+Chuck’s Fat Chance Saloon – Bar on Lincoln Avenue with a big dance floor that previously housed the Vibes.

-Como Inn – Near north Chicago restaurant.
+Como Inn – Near Northside Chicago restaurant.

 Cubby Bear Lounge – Bar right across from Wrigley Field.